How to Build a Workspace That Protects Your Focus

 Research findings:

-• Nature sounds at 50 dB improve cognitive performance and mood (Ratcliffe et al., 2013)
+• Nature sounds can support mood and perceived restoration for some people (Ratcliffe et al., 2013)

 Practical applications: